Optional Practical Training

 You may apply for OPT as early as 90 days before your anticipated completion of studies date and as late as the final day of your 60-day grace period following the completion of your program.
 We strongly recommend applying as early as possible to ensure you receive your employment authorization in a timely fashion.
-Expedited processing may only be requested if you have a pending job offer, but faster processing is never guaranteed.

 To apply for OPT, you must request a recommendation from ISSS.
 Your complete OPT application will be forwarded to USCIS for processing.
 To request a recommendation, submit the following documents to ISSS: